salvadornm/cerisse/docs/README.md

 This open-source software is distributed under the BSD3 license.
 If you use it in your work, please cite it as

-NOTE: Monal Patel, Enson Un, Salvador Navarro-Martinez 'Cerisse', Zenodo (2024)
+NOTE: Monal Patel, Enson Un, Salvador Navarro-Martinez 'Cerisse',GitHub (2024)